-The proposed zoning reclassification is Master Planned Development (MPD).
+The proposed zoning reclassification is to Master Planned Development (MPD).
 A MPD is allowed to have up to 15 units/per acre if located within the Mixed Use District on the Future Land Use Map which this project meets based on its previous development.
-Staff has outlined in Exhibit "A" development standards that would allow the project to have a density of up to 18.3 units/per acre but these were not agreed to by the applicant.
-For example, these include the developer constructing a 4,000 sq. ft. sit-down restaurant having at least 75 seats for patrons.
-Since these development standards are not being committed to then the project is not really a creatively planned project having special economic benefits for the City and neighboring residents and the density should be limited to 15 units/per acre.
+Staff outlined in Exhibit "A" development standards that would allow staff to support the project having a density of up to 18.3 units/per acre, but these were not agreed to by the applicant.
+For example, these included the developer constructing a 4,000 sq. ft. sit-down restaurant having at least 75 seats for patrons.
+Since all of these development standards are not being committed to by the applicant, then the project is not really a creatively planned project having special economic benefits for City and neighboring residents and the density should be limited to 15 units/per acre.